MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 A: Here is a [video on how to create a Microsoft Flow action](https://go.microsoft.com/fwlink/?linkid=2079323) that can be executed from Virtual Agent.

-### What license do I need to use Microsoft Flows in Virtual Agent?
+### What license do I need to use Microsoft Flow in Virtual Agent?

-Every bot author will be automatically licensed to use Microsoft Flows.
-No extra steps are needed, as bot authors will be assigned a P2 Plan Flow license as part of their Virtual Agent license.
+Every bot author is automatically licensed to use Microsoft Flow.
+No extra steps are needed.
+Bot authors are assigned a P2 Plan Flow license as part of their Virtual Agent license.
 For details, please refer to [Microsoft Flow Plans documentation](https://flow.microsoft.com/pricing/).

 ### I created some new flows for actions using Microsoft Flow, but they are not visible in Virtual Agent.
 Why?